hadley/adv-r/Functionals.md

 lbapply(x, f, alpha = 0.5)
 ```

+This is only worthwhile if we need this function frequently: otherwise it just places an additional cognitive burden on the reader.

-Another solution for eliminate the for loop in these cases is to [solve the recurrence relation](http://en.wikipedia.org/wiki/Recurrence_relation#Solving).
+Another solution for eliminate the for loop in these cases is to [solve the recurrence relation](http://en.wikipedia.org/wiki/Recurrence_relation#Solving), removing the recursion and replacing it explicit references.
 This requires a new set of tools, and is mathematically challenging, but it can pay off by producing a simpler function.
 For exponential smoothing, it is possible to rewrite in terms of `i`:

 ```R
 exps1 <- function(x, alpha) {